daehli/earthwalker/README.md

 First, I need to tell you that this program is technically against Google's Terms of Service, as it hides some UI elements on Street View, and filters out information from some Google packets that are sent to Street View.
 Hosting this game is your own responsibility
 (but if you only play with your friends, Google will hardly notice, I hope).

+#### Using Docker (the easiest way)

+Install [Docker](https://www.docker.com/) and run this command:

+    docker run -p 8080:8080 registry.gitlab.com/glatteis/earthwalker

+That's it.
+The website should be hosted at `localhost:8080`.
+The port can be remapped via docker.

-#### Hosting on Linux or the Windows Subsystem for Linux (WSL)
+#### Hosting on Linux or the Windows Subsystem for Linux (WSL) manually (without Docker)

-If you like whales and big images you can also install this via Docker, see "Docker".
-This guide is for just plainly installing the program.

 Start by installing [Git](https://git-scm.com/), [Go](https://golang.org/) and [node](https://nodejs.org/en/download/).
 This can be done through `apt` if you're on Debian: